nussucommit/team0/README.md

 - `GET` call from `Post` table to display title, userid, datetime via `/results?c=content&u=userid`
 - Sort as a function in javascript.

+## Authentication ( By Djoser Token Based)

+NOTE: If Authetication by simple jwt , use their documentation at https://django-rest-framework-simplejwt.readthedocs.io/en/latest/rest_framework_simplejwt.html

 ### `auth/users/`
 - User Sign-up (Addition to database)